dragonscale-ai/book-mas/docs/outline.md

   - Policy-driven access frameworks for agent interactions.
 - **Building compliance into the architecture from day one**
   - Incorporating observability and traceability for audit readiness.
-  - Adhering to industry-specific compliance standards (e.g., GDPR, HIPAA).
+  - Aligning with regulatory and enterprise governance frameworks outlined in pilot readiness assessments.

 ## **8. Deploying and Managing Multi-Agent Systems in Production**
 - **Roles**: DevOps, Sysops, Application Developer
 - **Exploring deployment options: Cloud, on-premise, and hybrid systems**
   - Comparison of deployment models for scalability and cost-efficiency.
-  - Real-world examples of multi-agent production environments.
+  - Real-world examples of multi-agent production environments aligned with feasibility studies.
 - **Ensuring robust monitoring and observability in live environments**
   - Tools and techniques for tracing and debugging agent workflows.
-  - Metrics-driven performance analysis for operational stability.
+  - Metrics-driven performance analysis for operational stability and value realization.
 - **Scaling systems efficiently to handle dynamic workloads**
   - Leveraging dynamic resource allocation for agents.
   - Ensuring fault tolerance through distributed task orchestration.